achannarasappa/term-grid/README.md

 # term-grid

-A simple library to position text and visuals in a grid layout for terminal UIs (TUIs)
+Position text and visuals in a grid layout for terminal UIs (TUIs) with semantics akin to web markup

 ## Features